Carlos Carrizo Salvadores: Meeting with former British Parachute Regiment soldier

-In September 2022, thanks to the assistance provided by the Argentine Embassy in London, British veteran Mark Eyles-Thomas, author of the book on the battle, Sod That for a Game of Soldiers (Kenton Publishing, 2007), who had fought in the Falklands as a 17-year-old paratrooper with 3 PARA, traveled to Argentina with his wife Patricia to return to his family the helmet of an Argentine soldier (Daniel Francisco Sirtori) who had committed suicide during the post-war period and to the daughter he left behind Virginia Sirtori.
+In September 2022, thanks to the assistance provided by the Argentine Embassy in London, British veteran Mark Eyles-Thomas, author of the book on the battle, Sod That for a Game of Soldiers (Kenton Publishing, 2007), who had fought in the Falklands as a 17-year-old paratrooper with 3 PARA, traveled to Argentina with his wife Patricia to return to his family the helmet of an Argentine soldier (Daniel Francisco Sirtori) who had committed suicide during the post-war period and to the daughter he left behind, Virginia Sirtori.
 He then got a chance to meet retired Colonel Carlos Carrizo Salvadores and his wife Norma, and several other Argentine veterans.
-Carrizo and his wife were able to take the British couple out to a gala dinner twice at the exclusive Círculo Militar and then on the museum ship ARA Presidente Sarmiento, where both veterans were able to recount their experiences during the fierce battle that was Mount Longdon.
+Carrizo and his wife were able to take the British couple out to a gala dinner twice at the exclusive Círculo Militar and then on board the museum ship ARA Presidente Sarmiento, where both veterans were able to relive their experiences during the fierce battle that was Mount Longdon.